kfarr/cosmic-unicorn-playground/README.md

 Function `draw_text` accepts a `str` of the text to be displayed, an `int` of the `x` position (where 0 = leftmost), an `int` of the `y` position (where 0 = topmost), and a `dict` font array as defined in `bitfonts.py` file [such as this 2x5 font](https://github.com/kfarr/cosmic-unicorn-playground/blob/main/bitfonts.py#L37).

+### ⚠️ WARNING - only numbers 0-9 are supported across all fonts

+ONLY `0 1 2 3 4 5 6 7 8 9` characters are supported across all fonts.
+Some fonts include all alphanumeric characters.
+Some fonts include delimiters and limited emojis.

+When using in your project, first refer to [the source code to see which characaters are supported](https://github.com/kfarr/cosmic-unicorn-playground/blob/main/bitfonts.py#L31).
+It is very easy to add your own characters.
+Then, please contribute them back to this repo! :)

 ### Credits
 * Thanks to https://github.com/NiVZ78/galactic_unicorn_custom_font for improved bitmap font parser and definition format
 * Thanks to https://github.com/leswright1977/picofont for 5x9 custom bitmap font example